 As Deborah Wahl, Cadillac’s CMO, explained earlier this year: “When you take an iconic brand and are evolving it, you have to do that in two ways.
 First, you sell the core.
 And second, you need to work and have an eye toward the future.”

 Take care of the core + look to the future.

 This is a sound strategy not just for iconic brands like Cadillac, but for all great brands.
 Of course you leverage and protect the things your audience loves about you.
 But it’s equally important to look to the future — to where our culture is headed — and recognize that reality is growing increasingly fluid.
-To wit:

 - The line between branded content and journalism has blurred to near invisibility.

 - Digital is being integrated into real-life settings in seamless ways.

 - Brands are creating fake brands just to highlight key elements of their actual brands (whoa, meta).

 - And, one of the world’s fastest-trending Instagram influencers isn’t even a person.